-There are many variations of Surya Namaskar A (Sun Salutation A) but here’s a guide to one of them, with instructions on how to synchronize your breath with your movements.
+There are many variations of Sun Salutations or Surya Namaskar but here’s a guide to one of them – Surya Namaskar A, with instructions on how to synchronize your breath with your movements.

 Begin standing in Tadasana (Mountain pose), hands in Anjali Mudra (prayer position).
 Take a moment or two to ground your feet, still your eyes and connect with your breath.

 1. Inhale and sweep the arms up above your head to Urdhva Hastasana.
 Reach through the fingertips and lengthen the sides of the waist.

 2. Exhale, draw the belly back and your thigh muscles upwards, soften your knees slightly and fold forward into Uttanasana.

 3. Inhale and lengthen the spine into Extended forward fold (Ardha Uttansana), still drawing the belly in and up to protect the lower back.
 You can place your hands on the shins or fingertips on the floor in front of you.

 4. Exhale, bend the knees and step the right leg back into a High lunge.
 Firm the top of the right thigh up, draw the left hip slightly back and keep the spine long.

 5. Inhale, plant the palms and step the left leg back to join the right in High plank.
 Press strongly into the hands, firm the front of the body into the back of the body and keep the neck in line with the spine.

 6. Exhale, lowering halfway down to the floor and come into Four-Limbed Staff pose (Chaturanga Dandasana).